gourshete/gourshete.github.io/_posts/2019-06-28-squash-old-migrations.markdown

 title:  "Squasher: Replacing old migrations"
 date:   2019-06-28
 description: "Getting rid of old lengthy migration list is easy now.
 Squash all migrations into single one using squasher gem.
-Let's see by example."
+Let's see by example.
+Gem squasher rails github gryffindor learning activerecord migrations"
 ---

 Too many migrations in application makes it painful.
 Sometimes they are written a long time back, that